This article contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you.

 Frequently Asked Questions

-Will a mesh WiFi system fix my dropped video calls?
+Will a mesh system fix my dropped video calls?

-If your calls are dropping due to weak WiFi signal between your device and router, yes — a mesh system will fix this.
-If the drops are caused by your ISP’s service, the mesh system won’t help.
-Test your connection by plugging your laptop directly into your modem with an Ethernet cable during a call.
-If the call is stable wired but unstable wirelessly, the mesh system will resolve it.
+If drops are caused by weak WiFi signal between your device and router, yes.
+If they’re caused by your ISP’s service, no. Test by connecting your laptop directly to the modem with an ethernet cable during a call.
+If the call is stable wired but drops wirelessly, a mesh system fixes it.
+If calls drop over ethernet too, the problem is upstream.

-A general guideline is one node per 1,500–2,000 square feet.
-A 3-pack suits most homes between 2,500 and 5,000 square feet.
-Homes with many walls, concrete construction, or multiple floors need nodes placed more densely than square footage alone suggests.
+A rough guideline: one node per 1,500–2,000 square feet.
+A 3-pack works for most homes between 2,500 and 5,000 square feet.
+Thick walls, concrete construction, and multiple floors require denser node placement than square footage alone suggests.
+When in doubt, start with a 3-pack and add nodes if needed.

-Should I connect mesh nodes with Ethernet cables if I can?
+Should I connect mesh nodes with ethernet cables?

-Wired backhaul — connecting mesh nodes to each other via Ethernet rather than wirelessly — is always better if you can run the cables.
-It eliminates the wireless backhaul bottleneck entirely and produces maximum performance at each node.
-If running Ethernet between nodes isn’t practical, wireless backhaul in tri-band systems performs well for most home office use cases.
+Wired backhaul — connecting nodes to each other via ethernet — is always better if you can run the cables.
+It eliminates the wireless backhaul bottleneck entirely and produces maximum throughput at each node.
+If running ethernet isn’t practical, wireless backhaul on tri-band systems performs well enough for standard home office use.

-What is QoS and do I need it for remote work?
+What is QoS and do I need it?

-Quality of Service (QoS) lets you assign priority to specific devices or traffic types.
-For remote workers, marking your work laptop as high-priority means the router allocates bandwidth to your calls before it serves other household devices.
-If you live alone and no other heavy network users share your connection, QoS is less critical.
-In households where multiple people are online simultaneously, QoS meaningfully protects call quality.
+Quality of Service lets you assign priority to specific devices or traffic types.
+For remote workers, marking your work laptop as high-priority means your calls get bandwidth before a family member’s game download.
+If you live alone, QoS is mostly unnecessary.
+In multi-person households with heavy simultaneous network use, it makes a real difference during critical calls.

-Is WiFi 6E worth the premium over WiFi 6 for home office use?
+Is WiFi 6E worth the premium over WiFi 6?

-For dedicated home office use, the primary benefit of WiFi 6E is the 6GHz backhaul in tri-band systems, which improves throughput at satellite nodes.
-If your home office is in the same room as your router, you likely won’t notice a practical difference between WiFi 6 and WiFi 6E for your work device specifically.
-The difference is most apparent in larger homes where satellite nodes need to maintain throughput over distance.
+For home office use, the main benefit is the dedicated 6GHz backhaul channel in tri-band systems, which keeps satellite node throughput consistent under load.
+If your home office is in the same room as your router, you likely won’t notice a practical difference.
+The gap shows up most in large homes where satellite nodes need to maintain throughput at range.

 Detailed Reviews